Austerity are a three-piece post-punk band from Brighton (UK)

 Follow-up single Wage Freeze consolidated the band's rapid ascension and they were duly invited to perform 3 tracks in the live lounge at BBC Introducing: The South, interviewed by Melita Dennett during the show Austerity / BBC Introducing Interview

-Having showcased in New York at Mondo.NYC, the band are gearing up for a hectic 2019 with their debut album close to completion and a plethora of UK tour dates in the pipeline.
+Having showcased in New York at Mondo.NYC, the band are gearing up for a hectic Autumn/Winter 2019, promoting debut album Anarcho Punk Dance Party in tandem with a plethora of UK tour dates.

 Tom Robinson continues to champion Austerity, selecting them as one of his 10 favourite acts in celebration of '10 Years of BBC Music Introducing'

-Tom also booked the band for a well-received live session on his BBC Radio 6 Music show
+Tom also booked the band for a well-received live session on his BBC Radio Music Show

 "Swaggeringly Wonky Dadaist Debut" - Tom Robinson (BBC Radio 6 Music)